stevezg/stevezg/README.md

 ---

-Thank you for visiting my profile.
-Please get in touch if you'd like to collaborate!
+Thanks for stopping by!
+Feel free to reach out if you'd like to collaborate or just talk tech, outdoor adventures, or anything else that piques your interest!